cjmartin/launchcalendar.org/_posts/2025-05-10-falcon-9-starlink-group-15-3.md

 title: "\U0001F680 Falcon 9 | \U0001F6F0 Starlink Group 15-3"
 description: >-
-  SpaceX launched a Falcon 9 rocket with 26 Starlink v2 Mini satellites (Starlink Group 15-3), including Direct-to-Cell variants, to a 70-degree inclined orbit from SLC-4E at Vandenberg Space Force Base, California.
-Booster B1081 completed its 14th flight with a successful landing on the droneship 'Of Course I Still Love You', following several weather and operational delays.
-  This mission adds to the growing Starlink constellation and is part of SpaceX's expanding launch activities from Vandenberg, enabled by recent regulatory approvals for more frequent launches.
+  SpaceX launched a Falcon 9 rocket with 26 Starlink v2 Mini satellites (Starlink Group 15-3), possibly including Direct-to-Cell variants, to a 70-degree inclined orbit from SLC-4E at Vandenberg Space Force Base, California.
+Booster B1081 completed its 14th flight with a successful landing on the droneship 'Of Course I Still Love You', following delays caused by weather and operations.
+This flight expands the Starlink network and is part of SpaceX's increased activity from Vandenberg enabled by recent regulatory changes.
 tags:
   - Falcon 9
   - Starlink